OpenDSA/OpenDSA/RST/en/Blockchain/Chapter1.rst

    :long_name: Blockchain Hash Example

 As we dive deeping into the building blocks of blockchain, we will look at a simple example of a block.
 In the figure below, we can see that our block has a corresponding number and then some data corresponding to it.
+What we do here is concatenate the block number to the data that is given to create a new hash.

 .. _BlockExample:

 .. avembed:: AV/Blockchain/BlockExample.html ss
    :long_name: Block Example

-This example shows how a blockchain determines the hash for the entire chain.
+Blockchains are blocks that utilize the previous block's hash to "chain" together and create the blockchain.
+It is a linked list where the pointer of each block points to the previous block's hash.
+The figure below demonstrates that when we change the the data of one block we are altering the pointers and hashes from all the blocks behind it.

 .. _BlockchainExample: